TravelTao/xhub-java-sdk/payout/Readme.md

         // 4.
 Same Currency Transaction Mode
-        // 4.1 create payment to xCurrency hub PaymentStatus paymentStatus = createTransfer(client);
+        // 4.1 create payment to xCurrency hub PaymentStatus paymentStatus = createTransfer(client, true);

-        // 4.2. async confirm transfer to payee bank card. this will be made a callback to your side. if (paymentStatus.canConfirmTransfer()) {
+        // 4.2 async confirm transfer to payee bank card. this will be made a callback to your side. if (paymentStatus.canConfirmTransfer()) {
             boolean result = confirmAsync(paymentStatus.getTradeId());
         }

+        // 5.
+Cross-Currency Transaction Mode
+        // 5.2 create payment to xCurrency hub
+        // PaymentStatus paymentStatus = createTransfer(client, false);

+        // 5.3 async confirm transfer to payee bank card. this will be made a callback to your side.
+        // if (paymentStatus.canConfirmTransfer()) {
+        //     boolean result = confirmAsync(paymentStatus.getTradeId());
+        // }
     }
 }
 ```

 ## Changelog